Residence Hall Policies

 University Computers and Computer Network

 The University of Southern Maine provides students, faculty and staff with access to its networks and off-campus resources via the internet.
 This access is a privilege and comes with some responsibilities and, if inappropriate behavior is discovered, consequences.
-A major concern is with downloading or sharing copyrighted materials, which is prohibited, unless it is done under the terms specified by the holder of the copyright.
-Further information on copyright and the USM Acceptable Use of Information Resources Policy.
+A major concern is downloading or sharing copyrighted materials, which is prohibited, unless it is done under the terms specified by the holder of the copyright.

-The following behaviors as cited in the Student Conduct Code are considered a violation and will be responded to by Computing Services and the Director of Community Standards and Mediation.
+The following behaviors as cited in the Student Conduct Code are considered a violation and will be responded to by Information Technology and the Director of Community Standards and Mediation.

 Misuse of the University computer network or computers including, but not limited to, theft of computer files, or data, e-mail, or other electronically stored information, probing or hacking into other computers or computer systems, spamming, sending out computer viruses, or uploading or downloading copyrighted material for personal use or distribution without authorization.